Cloud8/vufind-publish/Readme.md

 ### Publishing

-  - Use Upload form to send a document
+  - Use Dpub/Upload form to send a document

   - Use Dpub/Admin / see themes/dpub/templates/myresearch/menu.phtml
     as a user with AdminModule permission